shareven/teslashow/README.md

       - DB_NAME=teslamate
       - DB_USER=teslamate
       - DB_PASSWORD=password	# Use the same password as database service
-      - USER=username       # Use the username to login ui
+      - TESLASHOW_USER=username       # Use the username to login ui
-      - PASSWORD=password 	# Use the password to login ui
+      - TESLASHOW_PASSWORD=password 	# Use the password to login ui

       # Amap API Configuration
       # Please apply for your API keys at Amap Open Platform (https://lbs.amap.com/)